Garden Pruning Tips: How to Become a Pruning Pro

 Learn the best garden pruning tips and learn what tools you need for the job.
 Get your pruning work done right with advice from an experienced gardener.

 Pruning can be an intimidating task for a lot of gardeners, but pruning mistakes are similar to a bad haircut: It may look funny for a while, but it’ll grow back.
-Here are some tips to help you tackle winter pruning.
+Here are the best garden pruning tips.

 - DO pick a dry, sunny day, which is more comfortable for you and beneficial for the plant.
 Wet plants can spread disease.

 - DO start with clean, sharp tools.
 If you remove diseased tissue, wipe your pruning tools with a 10 percent bleach solution between cuts.

 - DO study the shape of the plant and consider each cut before you prune.

 - DO start by removing the three D’s—dead, damaged or diseased wood.